-As the season’s change, so do your body’s biological rhythms making weightloss challenging.
-Research shows that we have entire groups of genes that are impacted by the body’s circadian rhythms (biological clock).
+As the season’s change, your body’s biological rhythms changes, thereby making your weight loss journey challenging.
+Research shows that we have groups of genes that are impacted by the body’s circadian rhythms (biological clock).
 Many of these genes can impact body weight and hormones (like adiponectin production, which increases insulin sensitivity and fat burning).
 It’s important to make changes to your winter diet.

 The cold triggers a self-preservation mode, with the body sending messages to heat up fast.
 That message is often translated as a craving for carbohydrate-rich snacks like biscuits, laddoos, sweets, halwa, tea or coffee — the sugars and starch provide an instant “heat” boost that your body longs for.